 Yuima Nakazato, the Japanese designer revisiting couture by co-developing designs and tapping into old resources may be taking that customization experience, together with Lectra’s “Fashion on Demand” software, into a physical store “very soon.”

-Partnering with Lectra, the technology company aiming to upend traditional supply chains for industries such as fashion, furniture and automotive through its software solutions which cut customization time from 2.45 hours to 12 minutes, Nakazato’s dream to “bring that experience into the store” is coming this year, according to Lectra sources.
+Partnering with Lectra, the technology company aiming to upend traditional supply chains for industries such as fashion, furniture and automotive through its software solutions which cut customization time from 2.45 hours to 12 minutes, Nakazato’s dream to “bring that experience into the store” is coming soon, according to Lectra sources.

 The impending announcement was teased during a presentation at Lectra’s Global VIP Fashion Event in Bordeaux, France, last week, on the “Fashion on Demand” software.
 The session was hosted by Lectra’s Christine Dandieu, sales director for fashion at Lectra, and Frederic Gaillard, vice president for product marketing, cutting room.